openweb-studios-webland/docs-docs/source/config.md

 This is appended to the `<title>` of every page in the docs, so it will be something like `_config.yml | Docs docs`.
 It's also used at the top of the sidebar.

+<h3 id="subtitle">subtitle</h3>

+Though the name is very confusing, this is used for the placeholder text in the search box. (e.g. `Search Engine Docs`)

 <h3 id="versions">versions</h3>

 TODO: Document this.
 Used in Meteor docs/guide.